leggedrobotics/holistic_fusion/doc/installation.md

 ```
 This is usually only needed if you you choose a non-standard (local) install directory.

+#### GeographicLib

+Geographic Lib is used to convert the ellipsoidal elevation measured by the GNSS to the true elevation based on `geoid data files` as described [here](https://geographiclib.sourceforge.io/C++/doc/geoid.html)

+`sudo apt install libgeographic-dev`
+`sudo apt install geographiclib-tools`
+`cd /usr/share/GeographicLib`
+`sudo geographiclib-get-geoids best`

 ## graph_msf
 ### Workspace
 GraphMsf only has two main dependencies: Eigen3 and GTSAM.
 These were installed in the last step.